rhysbw/DataProcessing/README.md

 4. Place your Excel files in a directory named InputSheets in the same directory as the Python script.
 It should look as follows:
 ![image](https://github.com/rhysbw/DataProcessing/assets/93877064/87a565aa-5dae-462a-a81e-c36285216ee8)

+5. Open CMD/Terminal and Navigate to the New Folder you created in step 1
+    a) type `cd `
+    b) drag and drop the New Folder you created in step 1 into the CMD window
+    c) hit enter
-5. Run the script by executing the following command in your terminal:
+6. Run the script by executing the following command in your terminal:
 `python behavior_data_processing.py`
-6. The script will process the data and save the output to new Excel files in a directory named OutputSheets.
+7. The script will process the data and save the output to new Excel files in a directory named OutputSheets.

 Please note that the script expects the Excel files to be in a specific format.
 Make sure your files have the correct format before running the script.